joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ## 3.0 Working with more complex data

-So far, we have only injected simple, singular, values into our views.
+So far, we have only injected simple, single object into our home view.
 However, we can also inject more complex data.
 For example, we can inject an array of objects.

 Let's consider the `/students` route.
 You can fire this route by visiting `http://localhost:8000/students` in your VMs browser.
 You should see the following page:

 ![](./assets/student.png)